 Ommetaphobia is an extreme fear of the eyes and is a common phobia.
 Fear of becoming blind is also common, and it is more common among people who are experiencing vision issues already.
 This can increase anxiety and stress levels, which can actually elevate the risk and progression of vision loss.

-Vision loss and impairment are largely preventable and treatable.
-The progression of eye disorders and conditions can be stalled and managed with proper and regular eye care.
+Many causes of vision loss are preventable and treatable.
+The progression of eye disorders and conditions can be reduced and managed with proper and regular eye care.
 The best way to improve your eye health, and therefore your mental health, is to get regular eye exams and routine eye care from a trained professional.

 Vision impairment is often related to medical health conditions, such as diabetes, and treating the condition can help to preserve your eyesight.
 Vision issues can be treated through: